 The IRS allows you to deduct either cents per mile or “actual costs” for business driving.
-It’s easier to deduct cents per mile (53.5 cents in 2017) but how do you know if that will yield the biggest deduction?
+It’s easier to deduct cents per mile (56 cents/mile in 2021) but how do you know if that will yield the biggest deduction?

 The general rule of thumb is: the more expensive your vehicle and the higher the trading frequency, the more deduction you’ll get for deducting actual costs...but the cheaper and older the vehicle, the more you’ll come out ahead on taking the cents per mile deduction.

 The reason for this is that the cents per mile is a flat rate for all vehicles, no matter the cost of the vehicle.
 The components of the cents per mile deduction are;